Operational Resilience vs Business Continuity

 Long-Term Goal

-The long-term goal of building operational resilience is to protect an organization's reputation and long-term viability.
-Maintaining operations for your key business functions exemplify resilience to your business partners.
+The long-term goal of building operational resilience is to protect an organisation's reputation and long-term viability.
+Maintaining operations for your key business functions exemplifies resilience to your business partners.
 It showcases your ability to remain flexible despite unexpected events.
 Through this flexible nature, a business can withstand any disruptive events or prevent any event from escalating into something more significant.

 Crisis management team in a meeting